azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 ## Connect to Azure Cognitive Search

 In this task, start a Jupyter notebook and verify that you can connect to Azure Cognitive Search.
 You'll do this by requesting a list of indexes from your service.
-On Windows with Anaconda3, you can use Anaconda Navigator to launch a notebook.

-1. We reuse the `Compute VM` from the Azure Machine Learning Service and create a new Notebook.
+1. We reuse the `Compute Instance (VM)` from the Azure Machine Learning Service and create a new Notebook.
 We can click the `New` button and create a new Notebook of type: `Python 3.6 - AzureML`.
 A new browser tab should open up and we can click the name `Untitled` and rename it to `CognitiveSearch.ipynb`.

 2. In the first cell, load the libraries used for working with JSON and formulating HTTP requests.